 If you hate it all, just send it back.
-It’s free and easy to send ship everything back.
+There’s no obligation to keep anything in the box.
+Plus, it’s free and easy to ship everything back.

 This may have been my second favorite part of the whole experience.
 They send you a nifty little bag to return the items that you might not love.

-The shipping for the package is free to you and all you need to do is drop it off at the post office and you’re all set.
+For Stitch Fix returns, the shipping for the package is free to you and all you need to do is drop it off at the post office and you’re all set.
 Just make sure to drop it off during the 3-day window!
-If it takes you longer though (kids get sick, life gets crazy, there are 6 feet of snow on the ground…), all you have to do is send them an email and they’ll give you an extension. 🙂
+If it takes you longer (kids get sick, life gets crazy, there are 6 feet of snow on the ground, etc.), all you have to do is send them an email and they’ll give you an extension.

-The price is a real drawback.
+The price of Stitch Fix is a real drawback when deciding whether or not the service is worth it.
 There’s no getting around it.
 This is certainly not a pure budget-friendly service.

 Without my special link for just for you, it costs $20 to get your box shipped to you.
 This fee is what they call a “styling fee” and they use it to pay for someone to pick out clothes for you by hand.

 But, honestly, that’s the extent of the bad parts for me.
-The cost was the big one, for sure!
+The cost was the big one though, for sure!

-In fact, I think it’s only a good fit for very few people:
+In fact, I think it’s only a good fit for very few people, as follows:

 - If you have a shopping problem and need to ease yourself off of your addiction.